top of page

 The Important Role of Bioelectricity in Soil Health

-Garlic's Electrifying Secret: The Sweet Side of Soil Science
+Garlic's Electrifying Secret: The Electric Side of Soil Science

 When you plant that potent garlic clove, you're not just putting seed garlic in the ground; you're plugging into a microscopic power grid.
 The soil beneath that burgeoning bulb is alive with bioelectricity, a dynamic electrochemical concert where positive and negative charges are zipping around like frantic commuters.
-For example, when your garlic root is sucking up critical nutrients like potassium, it's essentially creating an electrical field, a beacon that attracts beneficial, charged microbes.
+For example, when the garlic roots are sucking up critical nutrients like zinc, sulphur, magnesium, manganese, and potassium, it's essentially creating an electrical field, a beacon that attracts beneficial, charged microbes.

 Think of the soil's Electrical Conductivity (EC)—the metric that measures all this buzz—as a report card for ionic juiciness.
-A garlic farmer using regenerative practices, maybe adding carbon-rich biochar or a touch of molasses, is essentially upgrading the soil's wiring.
-This turbo-charges the metabolism of electroactive bacteria, like the tiny, invisible electron-swappers, which then rapidly cycle the nutrients the garlic plant needs to grow those pungent, robust cloves.
+A garlic farmer using regenerative practices, maybe adding carbon-rich biochar, coconut sugar, cane sugar, or a touch of molasses, is essentially upgrading the soil's wiring.
+This turbo-charges the metabolism of electroactive bacteria, like the tiny, invisible electron-swappers, which then rapidly cycle the nutrients the garlic plant needs to grow those pungent, robust bulbs.
 The result?
-A perfectly powered, bioelectrically-optimized home for the stinky superstar, leading to a harvest that is not only delicious but scientifically charged!
+A perfectly powered, bioelectrically-optimized home for the stinky superstar, leading to a harvest that is not only delicious but scientifically charged.
+The key is to add just a little bit of sweets to the soil; Overdoing it can be bad news.

 The Science of Soil Bioelectricity